Paul-Hebert/Blurbb-Email-Builder/README.md

 - Awkward theme transition
 - Where to host images?
 When exporting HTML how will the user know to host and link their images?
 - Exported code is formatted badly
+- Chosen theme needs to be in view
+- Range sliders need to start with theme values